Deep work.

 For most founders and knowledge workers, the rhythmic approach is where to begin.
 One protected block, same time every day, until it becomes automatic.

-Getting a block to actually hold
+Getting a focussed block to actually work

 The scheduling decision is made in advance, in a calm moment, with good intentions.
 But the execution happens in a real environment — usually after a morning that already involved some email, on a machine with 20 open tabs from yesterday, with Slack running in the background and a notification badge on the phone.
-The block exists in the calendar.
-The environment doesn't know that.

 This is exactly what Aftertone's Focus Screen is built for.
 When your deep work block starts, the interface narrows to the current task.
 Everything else disappears.
 The decision about what to work on was already made in the calendar.
 The execution environment just enforces it.